 Help them grow their social media following?

-Help them create habits that increase their productivity?
+Show how to create habits that increase their productivity?

 Grow their business and sell more?